-Pa. college machine dispenses 'morning-after' pillFebruary 7th, 2012 in Health /
+Pa. college machine dispenses 'morning-after' pillFebruary 7, 2012 in Medicine & Health / Health

 (AP) -- Students at a Pennsylvania university can obtain the "morning-after" pill from an unusual source - a vending machine at the campus health center.